solomonsjoseph/RePORTaLiN/docs/sphinx/user_guide/introduction.rst

    - Graceful handling of edge cases

 **Flexibility**
-   - Dynamic dataset detection (works with any dataset folder)
+   - Works with any dataset folder automatically
-   - Configurable paths and settings
+   - Adjustable paths and settings
-   - Modular architecture for easy customization
+   - Easy to customize for your needs
-   - Command-line options for partial execution
+   - Options to run specific parts of the process

 Use Cases
 ---------